To the Moon and Beyond

 The Companies Building Artemis – Returning Humans to the Moon

 Another example of growing international collaboration for Artemis is a partnership between Australia and NASA for future space cooperation, which includes the opportunity for Australia to join the U.S. Moon-to-Mars exploration efforts and the Artemis program specifically.
 Australia will invest $150 million over five years for Australian businesses and researchers to support NASA’s deep space exploration missions.
 Other international collaboration efforts include partnerships with countries such as Italy and Germany and Israel to fly secondary payloads on Artemis I. NASA also initiated the Artemis Accords, a set of principles for cooperation in the exploration and use of the Moon and other space bodies for peaceful purposes.
-Several nations have joined the Artemis Accords.
+Sixty plus nations have joined the Artemis Accords.

 The Artemis program is also allowing NASA and industry to experiment with and develop new technologies for deep space.
 NASA’s expertise and R&D is good for industry, and business in turn brings innovation and developments to NASA.
 New partnerships can help government and businesses develop a space economy together.